Summer Camp

 - Campers will bring their own lunches and water bottles from home (water and snacks will be provided at camp).

 Please note that you will first create an account on our summer camp platform, Popsicle, and then complete separate registrations for each camper.
-Financial assistance may be available; contact Allyn Rosenbloum before registering if you would like more information.
+Financial assistance may be available; contact Michael Kirk before registering if you would like more information.

 - $350